-In addition to your textbook, updates and supplementary course materials -such as syllabus, handouts, notes, assignment instructions, readings, etc. - are posted frequently for the course.
-The document will either be uploaded to Canvas or in a hyperlink accessible through Canvas.
+Updates and supplementary course materials - such as syllabus, handouts, notes, assignment instructions, readings, etc. - will frequently be posted for the course.
+It will be posted on either: (a) posted on Canvas and/or (b) a hyperlink link will be given on Canvas to where it can be accessed.